Re: SENSORY TRICKS

 Re: SENSORY TRICKS/Shirley

 Must just be one of those sensory tricks - doesn't seem to work with husbands.
 Just kidding.
 I have developed a bad habit (when I eat alone) of eating while reading or watching TV or even in front of the computer.
 My eyes stay open doing that, but if I just eat at the table (alone or with Carl) my eyes frequently close.
-Virginia in AL, who thinks there's way too much about this disorder that defies explanation.

 Re: SENSORY TRICKS/Shirley/Virginia